Cinema of Jharkhand

-In the Indian state of Jharkhand, films are produced in various regional and tribal languages including Kudmali, Hindi, Nagpuri, Khortha and Santali.
+In the Indian state of Jharkhand, films are produced in various regional and tribal languages including Kudmali, Hindi, Bengali, Nagpuri, Khortha and Santali.
 Film industry in state of Jharkhand is also known as Jhollywood.

 Since 2015, Government of Jharkhand is encouraging film shooting in State to highlight the natural beauty, religious place, culture of the state as well as to produce jobs by giving subsidy to film makers.
 New government of Congress-JMM alliance ended subsidy for regional cinema after coming to power in 2020.